f5devcentral/nginx_automation_examples/workflow guides/azure-nginx-nic-napv5/Readme.md

-Deploy NGINX Ingress Controller with App ProtectV5 in Azure
+Deploy the F5 NGINX Ingress Controller with WAF for NGINX on Azure
 ==================================================================================================

 ## Table of Contents